 - Gait/Balance Changes

 Name Change: The additional parenthetical “functional neurological symptom disorder” has been introduced as it is more frequently used by neurologists who see the majority of these patients.
-It is also a term that is more acceptable to patients.
+Specialists who are current with research and understand the complexities of these symptoms are also moving away from the term Conversion Disorder.
+Conversion Disorder is more specific for those patients who can clearly define a psychological connection, which they are “converting” to their physical symptom.
+The majority of our Functional members do not relate to the “conversion theory”.

 GUIDED SELF-HELP FOR FUNCTIONAL (PSYCHOGENIC) SYMPTOMS, A randomized controlled efficacy trialM.
 SHARPE, MD, J. WALKER, MBCHB, C. WILLIAMS, MD, J. STONE, PHD, J. CAVANAGH, MD, G. MURRAY, PHD, I. BUTCHER, PHD, R. DUNCAN, MD, PHD, S. SMITH, PHD AND A. CARSON, MD, HTTP://WWW.NEUROLOGY.ORG/CONTENT/EARLY/2011/07/27/WNL.0B013E318228C0C7.ABSTRACT#